 Three backup layers

 Hot - VeraCrypt volume on multiple clouds.
-Always reachable, survives laptop loss.
+Always reachable, survives a lost laptop.

 veracrypt --text --create cloud-backup/gpg-vault.vc \